ibm-cloud-docs/cloud-object-storage/assign-access-indvobjects.md

 **Actions that Don’t Support Conditions**: There are some COS APIs that do not support condition attributes.
 These include bucket level actions and other actions that don’t apply to one specific object.
 To see a list of these actions, go to [Identity and Access Management actions](/docs/cloud-object-storage?topic=cloud-object-storage-iam#iam-actions).
 A condition statement in a policy will apply to all the actions defined by the role.
 When a condition is configured in a policy with a role that contains actions that do not support conditions, the sub-set of actions that do not support conditions will be denied.
 Manager, Writer, Reader and Content Reader are examples of roles that contain a combination of actions that support conditions and actions that do not support conditions, these roles are not recommended for use with Fine-Grained Access Control for both object listing and object management (`read/write/configuration`).

-WriterNoConditions is a new IAM role created to be used for certain use cases when assigning access to individual objects.
+`WriterNoConditions` is a new IAM role created to be used for certain use cases when assigning access to individual objects.
 This service role contains actions that do not support condition attributes.
 If you want to give a user permission to perform actions that do not support conditions while providing Fine-Grained Access Control, then you will need to create two separate IAM policies:
-- one that grants the subject “WriterNoConditions” role
+- one that grants the subject “`WriterNoConditions`” role
 - and another policy that contains the role and condition for fine-grained access

-**Example**: If a user should be allowed to use HEAD bucket to determine that the bucket exists as well as write objects to folder1/subfolder1/in the bucket,then two policies are required: one with WriterNoConditions role with no conditions specified, and a second policy with ObjectWriter role where the condition contains the path set to folder1/subfolder1.
+**Example**: If a user should be allowed to use HEAD bucket to determine that the bucket exists as well as write objects to folder1/subfolder1/in the bucket,then two policies are required: one with `WriterNoConditions` role with no conditions specified, and a second policy with ObjectWriter role where the condition contains the path set to folder1/subfolder1.

 It is recommended that you define both a Prefix/Delimiter condition and a Path condition when granting Read/Write AND LIST actions to a user in the same policy.
 A condition specifying Prefix/Delimiter and a condition specifying Path should be logically ORed in the IAM Policy statement to permit both types of operations (`Read/Write/Management` of objects OR `LIST` objects).
 Failure to include either condition statement will result in the subject having `Read/Write/Management` OR `LIST` actions on all objects in the resource, not just on the target path or prefix.
 {: note}